intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example 5: XGBoost Regressor

+Please be noted that the xgboost example listed here is **deprecated** due to the fact that Rabit's network (contains gradient, split and env) is not protected.

 The data source `Boston_Housing.csv` can be found at [here](https://github.com/selva86/datasets/blob/master/BostonHousing.csv).

 Before running the example, make sure that `Boston_Housing.csv` is under `work/data` directory or the same path in the command.
 Run the example with SGX spark local mode with the following command in the terminal.
-Replace `your_IP_address` with your IP address and `path_of_boston_housing_csv` with your path of `Boston_Housing.csv`.
+Replace `path_of_boston_housing_csv` with your path of `Boston_Housing.csv`.

 Note that data in `Boston_Housing.csv` needs to be pre-processed, before training with `xgboost_example.py`.